-On prior trips to Greece I randomly had someone give me their lunch on a long train ride and was once given a free beer in an Athens bar because I’d missed the last bus.
+On prior trips to Greece, I randomly had someone give me their lunch on a long train ride.
+I was once given a free beer in an Athens bar because I’d missed the last bus.
 The owner rang a taxi and didn’t charge for the beer, which was unbelievably nice.
 My Greek aunt once invited an English backpacker she randomly met on a train ride to Olympia to stay at her house a couple nights, which the English backpacker happily accepted.
 Welcome to Greece!
 Be polite to locals, and be ready to be surprised with lovely gestures of hospitality.

-4) History: Why Athens Might Still be Europe’s Greatest City
+History: Why Athens Might Still be Europe’s Greatest City

 Athens has the oldest recorded history of any European city as the Parthenon and many other fantastic sites around the Acropolis, like the incredible Theseum, date back nearly 2,500 years to the golden age of Pericles.
 Athens is even older though, with a history dating over 4,000 years.
 Greeks are extremely proud of the fact that they’re the birthplace of democracy and ancient Greeks made a significant impact to the fields of science, math, theater and sports.
 Panathenaic Stadium, built for the first modern Olympics, which was held in 1896, is the world’s only active stadium made entirely of marble.

 Beaches a Tram Ride Away, Unique for a European Capital

 You don’t have to travel to the islands or even drive a car to relax on Greek beaches, in fact you can just jump on a tram right in front of the Greek parliament building in the center of Athens at Syntagma Square.
 The coastal tram line, which opened before the Olympics in 2004, will take you all along the Saronic Gulf coast to the beaches in Glyfada, Kavouri, Vouliagmeni, Varkiza and as far as Voula.
 The tram is modern, air conditioned, comfortable and convenient.
 If you rent a car in Athens (which I don’t recommend driving in Athens) your best best is to drive along the coast to the historic Temple of Sounion, which also has some great beaches.
 It unfortunately wasn’t beach weather during my recent visit but I enjoyed a lovely meal at Kastelorizo in Varkiza, with a lovely seaside view.

 Picturesque Mountains Surround Athens

 Athens is one of the few European capitals completely surrounded by picturesque mountains, and the only one that also has the sea as well.
 There’s even a mountain in the center of Athens called Mount Lycabettus, which offers the best panoramic views of the city as you have a birds eye view of the acropolis, the sea and port of Piraeus just beyond, the entire city and all the surrounding mountains.
 This is a breathtaking place to enjoy a meal with one of the best city views on the planet.